eric6356/multiping/README.md

 # Multi Ping
-Ping multiple hosts and/or IP in one window.
+Ping multiple hosts and/or IPs in one window.

 ## Requirements
 1. UNIX based system.